andreigue/andreigue.github.io/_posts/2023-04-24-explaining-terminal.md

 ---
-title: "Introduction to Terminals: Part 1"
+title: "Introduction to Terminals (interview)"
 ---

 #### _This article was written during a 75-minute interview I had for a technical writer position.
 The task was to write an article aimed at mid-teens about terminals.
 Here is exactly what I came up with in that time.
 My goal was to teach all the way up to how to open Google Chrome using the terminal, rather than double-clicking on the Desktop icon.
 Feel free to critique me in person._